JakeMcAllen/Decentralized-Crowdfunding-dApp-Backend/README.md

 npm run deploy-net
 ```

 You can run a script example to deploy and populate a Crowdfunding Smart Contract creating three different Project Smart Contracts.
+This may take a while, so to speed up the process increase the *gasPrice* value!
 (NB. in that case you'll need to add more founders ropsten accounts).

 ```bash
 npm run script-net